Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Minnesota and its opponents have gone over the current 43.5-point total in four of seven games (57.1%) this season.
+- Minnesota's games this season have gone over 43 points four of seven times.

-- Northwestern and its opponents have combined to score more than 43.5 points in three of seven games this season.
+- So far this season, 42.9% of Northwestern's games (3/7) have had more combined points than Saturday's total of 43.

-- Saturday's total is 2.8 points lower than the two team's combined 46.3 points per game average.
+- The combined points per game average of the two teams, 46.3, is 3.3 points above Saturday's over/under.

-- The 44.7 points per game these two squads have surrendered to opponents this season are 1.2 more than the 43.5 over/under in this contest.
+- The 44.7 points per game these two squads have allowed their opponents to score this season are 1.7 more than the 43 over/under in this contest.

-- The average total in Golden Gophers games this season is 52.6, 9.1 points more than Saturday's total of 43.5.
+- Golden Gophers games this season feature an average total of 52.6 points, a number 9.6 points higher than Saturday's over/under.

-- The 48 PPG average total in Wildcats games this season is 4.5 points more than this game's over/under.
+- The 48 PPG average total in Wildcats games this season is five points more than this game's over/under.

 Minnesota Stats and Trends